yuppari/svconstruct-framework/SVC_Scaffold_Manifesto_V1.md

 3. **Summarization:** A plugin generates a digest of the interaction.
 4. **Curation:** The archivist selects what survives — creating permanent entries, setting priority, assigning relevance.

-**The Reality of the Casual User**
+<br>**The Reality of the Casual User**
 Advanced, automated RAG setups demand coding skill.
 We operate as many builders do: as casual users, not programmers.
 Our library uses only native tools — the Lorebook and plain text files.
 This constraint is not weakness; it’s the forge where the SVC was created, forcing mindfulness that automation bypasses.

-**Takeaway:** The illusion of a self-managing, infinite memory is the quickest path to identity drift.
+<br>**Takeaway:** The illusion of a self-managing, infinite memory is the quickest path to identity drift.
 Manual summarizing and archiving is not overhead; it’s the core act of co-creating history.

 ---